A method to obtain bounds on the equation of state of cold nuclear matter from imaginary chemical potentials

 Testing these bounds for a wide variety of models has a potential benefit beyond merely determining how constraining they turn out to be.
-Such tests may also give a least sense of whether a qualitative understanding of the actual EOS (as opposed to mere bounds) might be extracted.
+Such tests may also give at least a sense of whether a qualitative understanding of the actual EOS (as opposed to mere bounds) might be extracted.
 One expects the true EOS to be well above the worst-case lower bound and well below the worst-case upper bound.
 The simple classical $\phi^4$ model shown in Fig.~\ref{fig:ClassFig} has a remarkable property: the geometric mean of the worst-case upper and lower bounds for the energy precisely yields the true $T=0$ EOS for all $n$.
-While that behavior is presumably an artifact of the extreme simplicity of the model, it is not totally implausible that that the he geometric mean of the worst-case upper and lower bounds generically tracks the actual EOS reasonably well.
-It is worth testing the extent that this is true by testing this for various models, since if it appears to be generically true it would greatly increase the value of studies of QCD with imaginary chemical potentials at low $T$.
+While that behavior is presumably an artifact of the extreme simplicity of the model, it is not totally implausible that the geometric mean of the worst-case upper and lower bounds generically tracks the actual EOS reasonably well.
+It is worth testing the extent to which this is true by testing this for various models.
+If this appears to be generically true, it would greatly increase the value of studies of QCD with imaginary chemical potentials at low $T$.

-Finally, it is worth noting that while there are no sign problems for imaginary chemical potentials it is conceivable that unanticipated numerical difficulties could arise given the lack of experience of numerical lattice calculations at very low temperatures with imaginary chemical potentials.
-Thus, it would be helpful to do numerical studies of this sort in relatively simple situations (in lower dimensions and with a single quark flavor and perhaps relatively heavy quarks masses) before a serious attempt is made on QCD in its full glory.
+Finally, it is worth noting that while there are no sign problems for imaginary chemical potentials, it is conceivable that unanticipated numerical difficulties could arise, given the lack of experience with numerical lattice calculations at very low temperatures with imaginary chemical potentials.
+Thus, it would be helpful to do numerical studies of this sort in relatively simple situations (in lower dimensions and with a single quark flavor and perhaps with relatively heavy quark masses) before a serious attempt is made on QCD in its full glory.